-(1) A transcript.
+- A Transcript.
 We will only accept original transcripts sent by post, or .pdf copies emailed directly from your Registrar, or scanned copies certified by your Study Abroad Office and emailed from a recognised institutional email address.

-(2) An academic reference.
+- An Academic Reference.
 Your referee should be someone who has taught you as part of your degree.
 References can be sent by post or e-mailed directly from the referee using her/his institutional e-mail address.
 Referees should comment on your academic ability as well as how you will benefit from and contribute to ISI.

-(4) Proof of English language proficiency.
+- Proof of English Language Proficiency.
 This is only required for non-native English speakers studying at Universities whose language of instruction is not English.
-Please see the ‘English Language Requirement’ page.
+Please see the ‘English Language Requirement’ section below.

 (B) Professional Applicants